thirtythreeforty/dpfwebui/README.md

 ### Quick FAQ

 - Why the name? because it is catchy and allows a cheesy but decent enough acronym.
-- Why DPF? mainly because it is lightweight and FOSS friendly.
+- Why DPF? among other great things, because it is lightweight and FOSS friendly.
-- Isn't web bloated? of course firing 128 ✕ one-knob web UIs is not smart.
+- Isn't web bloated? it all depends on the use case.
-- What about AudioUnit? such format development is stalled in DPF, developers welcome.
+- Where is AudioUnit? such format development is stalled in DPF, developers welcome.